 30. Insulate your windows and doors Use a draught excluder seal around your windows and doors to get rid of chilly draughts running through your home – and shave around £25 off your annual fuel bill!

-31. Get double glazing Small chinks in windows is responsible for up to 20% of a home’s heat loss.
+31. Get double glazing Small chinks in windows are responsible for up to 20% of a home’s heat loss.
 The cost of installing double glazing will be recouped in the next few years’ heating bills.

 32. Wash at 30 degrees Higher temperatures use more energy and cost you more in the long-run so don’t wash any higher than 30˚.
 Running your washing machine at 30 instead of 40 degrees can save you money and it’s better for the environment.